Washington County jail communications system temporarily down

 FAYETTEVILLE, Ark.
-(KNWA) — The Washington County Jail’s communication system is temporarily down, forcing administrators to look for other options so inmates can still speak to the outside world.
+(KFTA) — The Washington County Jail’s communication system is temporarily down, forcing administrators to look for other options so inmates can still speak to the outside world.

 On Tuesday afternoon, people who frequently visit jail inmates received an email from Smart Communications, which was subcontracted to provide communication services.